microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

     git clone https://github.com/microsoft/azure_arc.git
     ```

-* Enable subscription with the resource provider for Azure Arc enabled Servers.
+* Enable subscription with the resource provider for Azure Arc-enabled Servers.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.

   ```powershell
   Register-AzResourceProvider -ProviderNamespace Microsoft.HybridCompute